 We adopted our 2010 Incentive Compensation Plan on April 23, 2010, and we adopted our 2010 Non-Qualified Stock Option Plan on December 13, 2010.
 The principal purpose of both plans was to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards.
 Of the 1,250,000 shares of common stock that were eligible for issuance pursuant to awards made under the 2010 Incentive Compensation Plan, 494,700 shares of common stock were subject to options outstanding as of January 31, 2013.
 As of such date, the outstanding options had exercise prices of \$1.80 per share and had expiration dates of December 13, 2020.
-Of the 2,565,675 shares of common stock that were eligible for issuance pursuant to awards made under the 2010 Non-Qualified Stock Option Plan, 2,371,000 shares of common stock were subject to options outstanding January 31, 2013.
-As of such date, the outstanding options had exercise prices of \$1.80 per share and had expiration dates of December 13, 2020.
+Of the 2,565,675 shares of common stock were subject to options outstanding options had exercise prices of \$1.80 per share soft of such date, the outstanding options had exercise prices of \$1.80 per share and had expiration dates of December 13, 2020.
+Of Plan, 2,371,000 shares of common stock were subject to options outstanding January 31, 2013.
+As of such date, the outstanding options had exercise prices of \$1.80 per share soft options had exercise prices of \$1.80 per share soft options had exercise prices of \$1.80 per share and had expiration dates of December 13, 2020.
 Although these plans remain in effect and options under the plans remain outstanding, we ceased making awards under these plans upon the adoption of our 2012 Incentive Compensation Plan.